Lipe-lx/NeuralRate-MCP/docs/architecture.md

 5. The executor submits `createDecisionReceipt` on `NeuralRateDecisionReceiptRegistry.sol`.
 6. The worker persists `tx_hash`, on-chain receipt metadata, and job status.

-### 6. Strategy Execution Flow
+### 7. Strategy Execution Flow

 1. The worker validates scoped access and queues a strategy job.
 2. The worker forwards the job to the private executor through the internal service binding.
 3. The executor resolves the active on-chain policy.
 4. The executor anchors the referenced snapshot if needed.
 5. The executor builds an intent with snapshot hash, slippage, deadline, and policy version.
+6. The executor prepares the Safe7579 UserOperation, replaces the placeholder signature with a managed-signer signature, and submits it through the bundler/paymaster path.
-6. `NeuralRateExecutionGuard` validates the execution when the module call is made.
+7. `NeuralRateExecutionGuard` validates the execution when the module call is made.
-7. The module executes the real Safe call with `execTransactionFromModule`.
+8. The module executes the real Safe call with `execTransactionFromModule`.
+9. For the Mock USDY Sepolia demo, the final module call is an ERC-20 `transfer` from the Safe vault to the configured recipient.

+### 8. Current Sepolia Execution Proof

+On 2026-06-12, a scoped MCP `open_position` call using `protocolHint: "mock-usdy-sepolia"` confirmed the full path:

+- strategy: `mock-usdy-sepolia-allocation`
+- Safe vault: `0xa151ca59f090946ab1ac1f8028771ec716a9a82f`
+- Mock USDY token: `0xC63FB10deD215c6De6cDB438FB2Ce7944F6Af5bE`
+- amount: `1 USDY`
+- userOpHash: `0x3b55075fed671db366b2e1fc6447da31b0fb149e0e739f337dfbf5099168b637`
+- tx_hash: `0x36281947f5fb3088c29e6926979f150eb10ee03e5be86e4973599bf8823409b6`
+- result: transaction receipt status `1`; vault Mock USDY balance decreased from `10000` to `9999`

 ## Persistence and Cache